 An approach to synthesizing Art and Architecture : The Ark & Boullee

-This specific blog is an example of an architectural or artistic approach in defining an idea or concept for designed or “painted” environments.
+An example of an architectural or artistic approach in defining an idea or concept for designed or “painted” environments.
 We are to break down the depiction of art or architecture to fully grasp what we are trying to create or portray in design and development.
-This excercise comes into full purpose when finding meaning, influence and proposing an educational way of thinking.
+This exercise comes into full purpose when finding meaning, influence and proposing an educational way of thinking.
 Aligning ideas to develop an answer or a proposal is imperative.

 Architecture is the design of a particular living system, whether it be a building, an outdoor park, a speedway bridge or in this case a boat or yacht.
 It is a conceptualized aspiration of a living being, synthesized then brought to life.
 When Noah built his Ark, it was for salvation against an apocalyptic flood.
 A flood that was believed to be sent by a higher power, furious with the behavior in the existing world, which led to a construction of a massive ship (I am laughing as I write this, because how holy can we get in our research for inspiration..
 Can we get much higher?
 Hum hum hum, drops the Dark Fantasy Beat).
 Hence, the ark was built, in where all living were divided into salvation and unfortunate extinction.
 It was the clean animals, the honest civilians, and the nurturing proteins that were brought on board, leaving all else in despair.
 We are not to say that all of today’s yachts are designed or built with the same ingenuous aspirations or beliefs.
 But we are to conclude that there is purpose in all design and construction.
 Understanding the process of space alignment, program building and aesthetic development to create an environment or shelter is eventually the goal in every project as a professional architect or designer.
 From each floor level defining program and foreshadowing purpose, we as designers ultimately define organization and a system of interaction.
 Such as was done in Noah’s Ark, where humans and animals were separated by levels, leaving different environments at each floor.
 Moreover, many times we use works of art to inspire our design goals or to portray a narrative of what we are potentially trying to describe or conceptualize.
 When I thought of the design of a yacht, two things came to mind, what it looks like in section and what is the story behind its function.
 For this reason we refer to the story of Noah’s Ark and later to the works of Boullee.